 - Large Chicken Breasts (~10 ounces): 8 minutes on high pressure.

 - Once cooking time has elapsed, allow the pressure to release naturally for at least 10 minutes to ensure your chicken cooks through and stays super tender.

-- Remove the lid from the pressure cooker once the pressure has been released and place the cooked chicken on a clean plate or serving platter and tent with foil.
+- Remove the lid from the pressure cooker once the pressure has been released and place the cooked chicken on a clean plate.

 - Whisk in a cornstarch slurry to the inner pot and constantly stir, until the sauce is bubbly and thickened--about 3-4 minutes.